tiawl/toolbox/README.md

 ## Disclaimer

 This package is not intented to be used outside of the [tiawl/spaceporn](https://github.com/tiawl/spaceporn) dependencies chain.
-For this reasion, there are no contributing file/rules on this repository.
+For this reason, there are no contributing file/rules on this repository.
 However feel free to open an issue if you have a question.
 We will be happy to answer.

 ## CICD reminder